← Back to 史記

 5

 In the eleventh year, Wang Jian, Huan Yi, and Yang Duan He attacked Ye and captured nine cities.
-Wang Jian attacked Eyu and Laoyang, and all were combined into one army.
+Wang Jian attacked Eyu and Laoyang, and the forces were combined into one army.
 Jian served as general for eighteen days.
 The army dismissed those of dou shi rank and below.
 One out of every ten pressed two persons to follow the army and take Ye and Anyang, with Huan Yi as general.
 In the twelfth year, Lord Wenxin Lü Buwei died and was buried in secret.
 His attendants who attended the funeral, including Jin people, were also driven out; Qin people of six hundred shi rank and above were stripped of nobility and moved; Those of five hundred shi rank and below who did not attend were relocated but not stripped of their nobility.
 From now on, those who handle state affairs improperly like Lao Ai and Lü Buwei will have their households registered—take this as a warning.
 In autumn, the attendants of Lao Ai who had been relocated to Shu were moved again.
 At this time, a great drought afflicted the empire.
 It did not rain from the sixth month until the eighth month.

 6